drycc/workflow/src/users/cli.md

 ## CLI Plugins

-Plugins allow developers to extend the functionality of the Deis Client, adding new commands or features.
+Plugins allow developers to extend the functionality of the Drycc Client, adding new commands or features.

 If an unknown command is specified, the client will attempt to execute the command as a dash-separated command.
-In this case, `deis resource:command` will execute `deis-resource` with the argument list `command`.
+In this case, `drycc resource:command` will execute `drycc-resource` with the argument list `command`.
 In full form:

     $ # these two are identical
-    $ deis accounts:list
+    $ drycc accounts:list
-    $ deis-accounts list
+    $ drycc-accounts list

 Any flags after the command will also be sent to the plugin as an argument:

     $ # these two are identical
-    $ deis accounts:list --debug
+    $ drycc accounts:list --debug
-    $ deis-accounts list --debug
+    $ drycc-accounts list --debug

 But flags preceding the command will not:

     $ # these two are identical
-    $ deis --debug accounts:list
+    $ drycc --debug accounts:list
-    $ deis-accounts list
+    $ drycc-accounts list